Red Purge: Outbreak of the Korean War

-On June 25, Korean People's Army crossed the 38th Parallel behind artillery fire.
+On June 25, the Korean People's Army crossed the 38th Parallel behind artillery fire.
 The outbreak of the Korean War caused Japan's economy to take off rapidly, leading to Japan's strategic position becoming important.
 The next day, MacArthur demanded Japanese government to suspend Akahata for thirty days.
 At the same time, Japanese police were deployed throughout Japan to search JCP cells.
 A large number of universities openly began firing communist or communist-leaning staffs.
 An August 1950 Attorney General's Office report pointed out that 10 of the approximately 180 communist-leaning professors had been dismissed, and another 18 were still under investigation.
 On July 18, Yoshida began to start a campaign to prevent communists from using the media to spread destructive messages.
 On the same day, Akahata was shut down indefinitely.
 Ten days later, the purge spread to seven other major national newspapers as well as NHK.
 According to documents from the Ministry of Labor, NHK fired 119 people, Asahi Shimbun fired 104 people, and Mainichi Shimbun fired 98 people.
 The purge was extended to private companies since August, which ultimately led to thousands of dismissals for their political beliefs, making a total of around 11,000 workers in public sectors and 11,000 workers in private companies in 1950.

 In July, nine communists, including Nosaka and Tokuda, were issued arrest warrants for violating the Ordinance for Controlling Associations and Others.
 Many Japanese communists, including Tokuda, went underground and tried to organize guerrilla forces against the Japanese government, though the party itself was never banned.
 In August, Cominform even asked JCP to launch a national uprising.

-End of Red Purge
+End of the Red Purge

 In November 1950, the Ministry of Labor stated that it would not tolerate the continuation of the Red Purge.
 In May 1951, general Matthew Ridgway, MacArthur's successor, allowed the Japanese government to ease the purge.
 The signing of the Treaty of San Francisco on April 28, 1952, marked the restoration of sovereignty to Japan and the end of a series of official purges, including the Red Purge.